IBM/aspera-cli/docs/README.erb.md

 In the following examples (using a POSIX shell, such as `bash`), several equivalent commands are provided.
 For all examples, most special character handling is not specific to <%=tool%>:
-It depends on the underlying syntax: shell, JSON, etc.
-Depending on the case, a different `format` option is used to display the actual value.
+It depends on the underlying syntax: shell, JSON, and so on Depending on the case, a different `format` option is used to display the actual value.

 For example, in the simple string `Hello World`, the space character is special for the shell, so it must be escaped so that a single value is represented.